collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Dave Gilbert](https://stackexchange.com/users/-1/238-dave-gilbert) on 2010-12-18
 - score: 0

-<p>Many religions appear to have members that lack belief but go along with the traditions and the culture.<br>
+Many religions appear to have members that lack belief but go along with the traditions and the culture.
-Richard Dawkins talks about the former UK Astronomer Royal, Martin Rees who enjoyed the anglican community and culture but had no believe in the dogma.<br>
+Richard Dawkins talks about the former UK Astronomer Royal, Martin Rees who enjoyed the anglican community and culture but had no believe in the dogma.
-Furthermore, there is the oft quoted joke, 'what do you call a Jewish Atheist?...A Jew'.</p>
+Furthermore, there is the oft quoted joke, 'what do you call a Jewish Atheist?...A Jew'.